 Sometimes the reason why our windows tend to slow down is because of a dodgy driver or a bug in an update.
 So, the easy way to fix this is to check for updates.
 Well, if you want to check available windows updates press the Windows key + I and then select the option update & security.
 From here you can check for updates and can install if available.

 Reinstall graphics card drivers

 If you’re having problems with slow boot time, stuck on a black screen while trying to start Windows the issue might be related to your graphics card.
 An outdated, incompatible display driver also causes windows 10 slow boot or start.

 Reinstall the graphics driver is a very useful solution to get rid of this type of issue.
 Visit the device manufacturer website, Download the latest display driver and save it to the local drive.

 Then press Windows + X, And select Device manager, this will list all installed driver lists.
-Here expand display adapters, right-click on installed display/graphics driver and select uninstall the device.
+Here expand display adapters, right-click on the installed display/graphics driver and select uninstall the device.

 Now Restart windows check there is an improvement on Boot time?
 Now install the latest display driver which you previously downloaded from the manufacturer website.

 Disable Ultra Low Power State (ULPS) (AMD Graphics Adapter)

 ULPS is a sleep state that lowers the frequencies and voltages of non-primary cards in an attempt to save power, but the downside of ULPS is that is can cause your system to startup slow if you’re using an AMD graphics Adapter.
 Simply disable ULPS by following the steps below

 Press Windows + R, type regedit and ok to open the windows registry editor.
 Then first backup registry database, click on edit menu -> find and search for EnableULPS.

 Here double click on EnableULPS” highlighted the value and modify the value data from 1 to 0.
 Click OK when done.
 After that close the registry editor and restart your computer.